bitrix24/b24restdocs/api-reference/landing/page/block-methods/landing-landing-delete-block.md

-# Deleting a Block from a Page
+# Deleting a Block from the Page

 {% note warning "We are still updating this page" %}